01 of 06

 Friday: Arrival and Early Afternoon

-Check into the city’s hottest new hotel: Kimpton’s Journeyman Hotel, in the Third Ward, a neighborhood often likened to New York City’s SoHo for its warehouses transformed into apartments, boutiques, restaurants, cafes and art galleries.
-Lucky enough to be in town during Gallery Night (the third Friday night of the month in January, April, July and October)?
+Check into the city’s hottest new hotel: Kimpton’s Journeyman Hotel, in the Third Ward, a neighborhood often likened to New York City’s SoHo for its warehouses transformed into apartments, boutiques, restaurants, cafes, and art galleries.
+Lucky enough to be in town during Gallery Night (the third Friday night of the month in January, April, July, and October)?
 Then put on your heels and take in the neighborhood’s art (many galleries feature live music, and wine and cheese samples).
-Any time of the year, it’s worth ducking into Shoo for shoes, or boutiques like Free Bird Style, Lela and Stephanie Horne Boutique for stylish clothes you aren’t likely to find anywhere else.
+Any time of the year, it’s worth ducking into Shoo for shoes, or boutiques like Free Bird Style and Lela for stylish clothes you aren’t likely to find anywhere else.
 Broadway Paper stocks adorable greeting cards with witty, heartfelt sayings—great for giving to your guys and kids at home.Continue to 3 of 6 below.

 03 of 06

 Friday: Late Afternoon and Evening

 After folding your girlfriends into hugs and commenting on how cute you all look—over drinks at the hotel’s rooftop bar—kick off your weekend in Wisconsin’s largest city by sticking a fork into the most popular culinary tradition: a fish fry.
 But don’t go where the guys go.
 Instead, check out somewhere with a more elevated twist.
 One of the city’s main bar districts is a few blocks north, on East North Avenue on the East Side.
 For some vintage fun, drop by Vitucci’s Corner Lounge, which dates back to the 1930s and then tune in for live jazz at The Jazz Estate, which reopened last year and makes some of the best classic cocktails in town.Continue to 4 of 6 below.